osmbe/website/en/_posts/motm/2017-11-17-horeameleg-florinbadita.md

 I don't have a drivers license, so in the early days I was focused on this, but also on other attributes for pedestrian / walking, as this was what I was able to benefit the most from.

 ## How do you map?
-Horea: I don’t make surveys on my own, but sometimes need data to be collected and then I’ll ask one of my colleagues to do that.
+Horea: I don't make surveys on my own, but sometimes need data to be collected and then I'll ask one of my colleagues to do that.
 In the company, we use JOSM with lots of plugins.
-Also, I use different mapcss styles, depending on what I’m editing.
+Also, I use different mapcss styles, depending on what I'm editing.

 Florin: Except for when we organize Mapping Parties, I also do mainly armchair mapping.

 ## How do you conduct your surveys?
-Horea: I never surveyed a zone, but I’m planning to map my hometown.
-And for this I’ll try to record OpenStreetCam images all over my home town (it’s a small one).
-Probably I’ll try to organize a Mapping Party.
+Horea: I never surveyed a zone, but I'm planning to map my hometown.
+And for this I'll try to record OpenStreetCam images all over my home town (it's a small one).
+Probably I'll try to organize a Mapping Party.

 Florin: I use Field Papers, print them, write the information on them and scan them back with the JOSM plugin

 ##  Which tools do you use ?

 Florin: JOSM for the win!
 For QA: Keep Right, Osmose, Improve OSM (made by Telenav), and our internal Integrity Checker suite.